Get all the latest data for Addis Ababa

 Do I need a specific visa to buy property in Addis Ababa right now?

-You do not need a special visa category to purchase property in Addis Ababa in January 2026, and many foreigners complete viewings and even sign preliminary agreements while visiting on a tourist visa obtained through the official eVisa portal.
+You do not need a specific visa to buy property in Addis Ababa in February 2026, and many foreigners start the process while visiting on a standard tourist visa obtained through the Ethiopia eVisa portal, since the purchase itself is gated by Ministry authorization and financial requirements rather than visa type.

-The most common administrative requirement that can block non-resident buyers is the need for a local Tax Identification Number (TIN), which you will need for paying taxes, fees, and completing registration workflows at city bureaus.
+The most common administrative requirement that can block buyers without local residency in Addis Ababa is obtaining a Tax Identification Number (TIN), which you will need for paying transfer taxes, registration fees, and eventually filing rental income tax if you plan to rent the property out.

 Does buying property help me get residency and citizenship in Addis Ababa in 2026?